codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why do ducks make great detectives?
-They always quack the case.
+Did you hear about the cheese factory that exploded in France?
+There was nothing left but de Brie.

 ## Daily Trivia

-What is the name of the default theme that is installed with Windows XP?
+What does CPU stand for?
- 1. Neptune
+ 1. Central Process Unit
- 2. Whistler
+ 2. Computer Personal Unit
- 3. Bliss
+ 3. Central Processor Unit
- 4. Luna
+ 4. Central Processing Unit

 <details>
   <summary>Answer</summary>
-  Luna
+  Central Processing Unit
 </details>